Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/fixedpoint.rst

             This is the built-in :pyref:`with statement <compound_stmts.html#with>`.

         :keyword bool safe_retain:
-            Set to :const:`True` to retain the changes made within the context as long as no exceptions were raised.
-Set to :const:`False` (or leave unspecified) if the the changes made within the context are to be undone when the context exits.
+            Set to *True* to retain the changes made within the context as long as no exceptions were raised.
+Set to *False* (or leave unspecified) if the the changes made within the context are to be undone when the context exits.